 The flaky puff pastry can be purchased in most grocery stores.
 Pepperidge Farm makes a great puff pastry that is available in the freezer section of your store.
 I find the puff pastry next to the frozen pie shells most often.
 I am sure you can find it in your grocery store.
 I have found this at Kroger, Wal-Mart, and HEB.

 You will need to thaw the puff pastry dough just before you need to use it.
 It generally takes about 30 to 45 minutes for the puff pastry to thaw to where you can work with the dough.

-I have seen some recipes online start with canned vegetables.
+I have seen some recipes online that start with canned vegetables.
 I use frozen vegetables.
 I purchased some mixed vegetables in the frozen section of my grocery store.

-How to Make Jason’s Deli Chicken Pot Pie Soup from scratch
+How to Make Jason’s Deli Chicken Pot Pie Soup from Scratch

-- In a large saucepan, sauté together chopped onion and butter over medium heat until onions become fragrant and translucent.
+- In a large saucepan, sauté chopped onion and butter over medium heat until onions become fragrant and translucent.

 - Slowly add a fourth of the half and half to the onions, stirring continually.